axelboc/website-rmittkd/src/pages/index.md

     who: Bundoora only
     year: 120
 metaDescription: >-
-  Come and meet a bunch of awesome people at the ITF Taekwon-Do club of RMIT University, Melbourne.
-Just drop by in gym clothes and enjoy 3 classes for free!
+  Come meet a bunch of awesome people at the ITF Taekwon-Do martial art club of RMIT University, Melbourne.
+The first three classes are free!
 metaImage: /uploads/og-home.jpg
 relatedLinks:
   - img: /uploads/belts.jpg